poonamgaikar01/EDA_project/project_proposal_1.md

 #Question/need:

-The New York City Department of Education is planing to host annual competition for middle school students at Barclays Center.
+The New York City Department of Education is planing to host annual sports competition for middle school students at Barclays Center.
 These games will be held over a period of 1 week.
 As part of this, around 3000 students (participating and attending) need to use MTA as transport mechanism to the stadium.

 # Purpose of the model/system: